s4y/dotfiles/README.md

-# "This ain't JayvaScript!" / "It won't compile!" / "I'm scared!" #
+## "This ain't JayvaScript!" / "It won't compile!" / "I'm scared!"

+No worries.
+These are just my own personal configuration files for command line programs I use — like `bash`.

+## bash_profile

 This, my friends, is my common `.bash_profile`.
 It's a fun and friendly set of aliases, functions, and default options for your command line.
 You can add it to your home directory as `.bash_profile`, bur I'd suggest including it from your existing `.bash_profile` in a way that'll give you more freedom: